AdobeDocs/commerce-operations.en/help/installation/tutorials/admin.md

 ## Create or edit an administrator

-Use this command to create a new administrator or to edit an existing administrator.
+Use this command to create an administrator or to edit an existing administrator.

 >[!NOTE]
 >